Seeker14491/LaserCars/README.md

 # Laser Cars

+Add a big, deadly laser on top of your (as well as your opponents') car.

-## TODO:
+## Known Issues

-- Fix null exceptions in multiplayer when a player leaves while ingame
+- Null exceptions in multiplayer when players leave.
-- Test in non-splitscreen multiplayer
-- Port to Centrifuge
-- Make dependency paths independent of development machine
-- Remove achievement requirement